A Simple Method to Enhance Pre-trained Language Models with Speech Tokens for Classification: Analysis

 The average length of a textual token sequence is 31.52 while the average length of a speech token sequence is 35.52, which is around the same order.
 The number of tokens selected is 73 for the 7-layers configuration and 80 for the full 8-layers configuration.
 Which is both case is $<$ 1\% of the initial vocabulary size.

 \paragraph{Fine-Grained Examples Analysis} Analysing the discrepancy between the predictions of the unimodal textual model with the predictions of the speech enhanced one, we saw that the vanilla model struggles to classify \textit{Appeal to Emotion} when the sentence has presence of "\textit{He}" or "\textit{She}", resulting on a \textit{Ad Hominem} prediction.
 We also detected the presence of audio tokens on these cases that were more likely to appear on \textit{Appeal to Emotion} than other fallacy classes, which could indicate those tokens are class-representative.
+Analysing examples in MOSEI, we found the multimodal model took advantage of acoustic cues when text only was not enough to disambiguate between the classes: examples with neutral text with happy or sad voice.